 At the beginning of each semester, teachers will review with students TDSB Procedure PR.613: Academic Honesty.
-The grades that students receive are intended to reflect their own academic achievement, effort, and creativity.
-Birchmount staff expects all students to achieve to the best of their ability while maintaining their personal academic integrity and the integrity of their school.
+The grades that students receive are intended to reflect their own academic achievement, effort,

 "Cheating is usually defined as the act of practicing deceit or breaking the rules.
 In the context of assessment and evaluation, cheating would be defined as the deviation from the behaviour expected in an evaluation situation.
 Examples include, but are not limited to: